ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 - Programs: Activates the transfer of the program names from the CCU
 - Names: Activates the transfer of the plain text names of the data points from the CCU
 - Favorites: Activates the transfer and listing of favorites
-- Rooms: Activates the transfer of the rooms and a listing of them
+- Rooms: Activates the takeover of the rooms and a listing of them
 - Trades: Activates the transfer of trades and a list of them

 ### Additional settings area